 Although the list of services specified under Reverse Charge Mechanism in GST is similar to those of in Service tax law.
-But there are some services which need to be focused upon the auditor.
+But there are some services that need to be focused upon the auditor.

 - Services through an e-commerce operator

 - Import of services

-- Services provided by way of sponsorship to anybody corporate or partnership firm
+- Services provided by way of sponsorship to any body corporate or partnership firm

 - Services supplied by a director of a company or a body corporate to the said company or the body corporate